Shameless Florida Idiots Claiming Insurers All Leaving State Not Because Of Hurricanes But Because Of 'Woke'

 So, umm, good luck, Florida!

-[Miami Herald / CNN / Update: MIT Technology Review / Photo: Florida Fish and Wildlife.
-Creative Commons License 2.0]
+[ Miami Herald / CNN / Updates: MIT Technology Review / Florida Politics / Photo: Florida Fish and Wildlife.
+Creative Commons License 2.0 ]

 Yr Wonkette is funded entirely by reader donations.
 If you can, please give $5 or $10 a month to help us keep bringing you the climate news you need.

-Note: UPDATE: Looks like we just missed it: Florida Politics reports that DeSantis went on the rightwing "Howie Carr" radio show yesterday and explained that he's pretty sure the major insurers will all be back, probably, just begging to underwrite Florida homes — once hurricane season is over, at least.
-Hat tip to Alert Wonkette Operative "Callyson" in the comments, which we do not allow.